Eppo-exp/eppo-docs/docs/feature-flags/sdks/python.md

 ## 2. Initialize the SDK

-Initialize the SDK with an API key, which can be generated in the Eppo interface.
+Initialize the SDK with a SDK key, which can be generated in the Eppo interface.
 Initialization the SDK when your application starts up to generate a singleton client instance, once per application lifecycle:

 ```python
 import eppo_client